 Of course, working jobs under the table doesn’t mean you don’t have to pay taxes on your income; it just means that the company or individual you work for won’t be responsible for withholding or reporting your taxes.

 If you have any tax questions about cash paying jobs, I suggest you meet with a tax professional.

 Some of the best jobs that pay under the table can be done on a laptop or mobile device.
-Or you can strike a deal with your (local) clients to pay you in cash only if that is important to you.
+Or you can strike a deal with local clients to pay you in cash if that is important to you.